iot-lab-kiit/face_recognition_attendance/README.md

+## Contributing

+If you would like to contribute to this project, please read our [Contributing Guidelines](contributing.md).

 # Face-recognition-attendance-system
 The Face Recognition Attendance System is a Python-based project that utilizes face recognition techniques to automate the attendance process.
 It provides an efficient and convenient way of marking attendance by recognizing and verifying faces of individuals.